ikvmnet/ikvm/src/IKVM.Image.JDK/README.md

-﻿# IKVM.Image.JRE - IKVM Java Runtime Environment Image
+﻿# IKVM.Image.JDK

-Includes a standard JRE layout within your .NET IKVM project.
+Includes the requirements of a Java JDK Runtime Image, including all of the development tools.